ucmo-cs/GitWorkshop/Workshop.md

 ```
 # 6. Working Locally with Branches

-Start work on feature 1
+Start work on feature 1, we are going to create a new branch for it with the
+name feature1, and checkout that branch.
 ```
 $ git branch feature1             # Create branch from here
 $ git switch feature1           # Switch to different branch
 $ git branch
 ```
-Check we are on correct branch, then create and empty file, stage and commit it.
+Check we are on correct branch, then create an empty file, stage and commit it.
 ```
 $ git status
 $ touch feature1.md
 $ git add feture1.md
 $ git commit -m "Add feature 1"
 ```
-Check file
+Check that the file exists in this new branch:
 ```
 $ ls
 ```